Raja Babu (actor)

 Punyamurthula Appalaraju (20 October 1937 – 14 February 1983), better known by his stage name Raja Babu, was an Indian actor and comedian known for his works predominantly in Telugu cinema.
 He is noted as one of the finest Telugu comedians.
-A 9 ft bronze statue of Rajababu was unveiled in his birthplace of Rajahmundry, Andhra Pradesh in 2011.
+A bronze statue of Rajababu was unveiled in his birthplace of Rajahmundry, Andhra Pradesh in 2011.

 Early life

 Raja Babu was born in Rajamundry, East Godavari District, Andhra Pradesh to Punyamurthula Umamaheswara Rao and Ramanamma as Appala Raju.
 His brothers are also noted comedians, Chitti Babu and Ananth Babu.
 He completed his Intermediate (10+2) education and successfully completed Teacher Training Course.
 He worked for sometime as a Telugu teacher after that.
 During that period, he used to act in dramas like Kukka Pilla Dorikindi, Naalugilla Chaavadi and Alluri Sitarama Raju.